Van Buren Township, Michigan: History

 In 1800, settler Henry Snow came and settled on what is now the border with Ypsilanti Township, Washtenaw County which was originally called Snow's Landing.

 A settlement of the Huron River received a post office on May 7, 1834, with the name of West Huron and postmaster Scott Vining.
 The township was formed by the State in 1835 and was soon renamed for Martin Van Buren, then vice president of the US.
 The post office name was also changed.
 On November 14, 1838, the Van Buren post office was moved to Rawsonville and assumed that name.
 On October 25, 1895, the Rawsonville post office was closed, only to reopen on November 20, 1895, and to close again on February 28, 1902.

-In 1925, the French Landing Dam and Powerhouse was put in place on the Huron River, placing most of the Rawsonville village under water of the new Belleville Lake.
+In 1925, the French Landing Dam and Powerhouse was put in place on the Huron River, placing some of the Rawsonville village under water of the new Belleville Lake, though most of the original land the town sat on is still above water.

 The only visual sign of the historic community is a historical marker at the intersection Rawsonville and Grove Road.